NLion74/Matrix-Notifier/README.md

 For more examples take a look into the examples directory.

-If you want to get the messages on the server you can do that like this:
+If you want to see the messages that are stored on the server you can do that like this:

 ```
 curl \